HeimdallILVU/hokuyo_udp_proxy/README.md

 ## Running as a Service

-To run the `hokuyo_udp_proxy` executable as a systemd service named `hokuyo_sim`, follow these steps:
+To run the `hokuyo_udp_proxy` executable as a systemd service named `hokuyo_eoe`, follow these steps:

 1. **Create a Systemd Service File**

-   Create a file named `/etc/systemd/system/hokuyo_sim.service` with the following content:
+   Create a file named `/etc/systemd/system/hokuyo_eoe.service` with the following content:

    ```ini
    [Unit]